Himeji Castle is located in the city of Himeji, which is about an hour-long train trip west of Osaka.

 The inside of the castle was very dimly lit, making photography difficult.
 But there were some amazing little details worth capturing.
 For example, these decorative covers hide nail heads on the beams:

-Himeji Castle is primarily made of wood.
-This makes it even more wonderous that it dodged destruction from fire, earthquakes, and other disasters!
+One important feature of note, is that Himeji Castle is primarily made of wood.
+This makes it even more wondrous that it dodged destruction from fire, earthquakes, and other disasters!

 There are numerous weapons racks throughout the castle, some covering the entire length of a wall.
 At its height, the castle held over 280 guns and 90 spears!